Windows File Recovery Review – Internal Project Made Public

 If Windows Recovery Tool isn’t working on your system, then you should check if you have Windows 10 version 19041 or higher.
 If not, then you need to update because Windows Recovery Tool doesn’t run on older versions of Windows.

-Unfortunately, it’s not possible to download Windows File Recovery without the Microsoft Store, but there are many third-party data recovery applications for Windows that you can download directly from the web.
+Unfortunately, it’s not possible to download Windows File Recovery without the Microsoft Store, but there are many third-party hard drive recovery applications for Windows that you can download directly from the web.

 No, there isn’t an offline installer for Windows File Recovery.
 You need to download the application from the Microsoft Store.